 A number of members own a Snark tuner that clips on the headstock.
 Any model is probably okay.
 As of Nov, 2017, the SN8(B) from Amazon includes picks and string winder. $16.99 (price changes often) at Amazon.

 There's also the Cleartune phone app for $3.99, available for iPhone and Android.

-Many of the songs we play are in the Santa Cruz Ukulele Club song Books 1 & 2 and since 2015 there is a Book 3.
-These are printed by the Staples store at 7865 W. Bell, Peoria, (623)878-4411.
-You have to bring a digital copy of the book you wish to have printed.
-Get it from our librarian Joe Irrgang.
+Many of the songs we play are in the Santa Cruz Ukulele Club song Books 1, 2 and 3.
+Songs from these books are now online, but if your personal preference is a physical book, these can be printed by the Staples store at 7865 W. Bell, Peoria, (623)878-4411.
+Oct, 2017 update: the store has the files.
+You don't have to bring a digital copy.
 Call ahead to check on the details of how to order, approximately $30 plus tax per book.
 Book 3 has more pages, a color cover for an extra 69 cents (you have to ask for it), costs $34.08 as of Nov 2015.
+You don't want to print the entire books in color - $$.
 From Sun City go east on Bell, turn into the shopping area past 79th Avenue and before 77th Avenue.
 You might want to make a note of the return directions.
 Assuming you want to make a left turn onto Bell to return to Sun City -- to escape the shopping center: drive back west through the parking lot past Target, turn right on 79th, head for the left turn lane in front of the stop light, and turn left onto Bell.

-An alternative to buying books is to check out a jump drive from our library.
+An alternative to buying books is to check out a flash drive from our library.
 See Joe Irrgang.
 The flash drive contains the songs from Books 1, 2 and 3, as well as a copy of the songs on our website as of the date the jump drive was written.
 Copying from a flash drive is quicker than one-at-a-time online.